Arjunbadola/arjunbadola.github.io/README.md

 layout: page
 published: true
 ---
-Hello everyone!
+Hi!
 I am Arjun Badola, a law student with an interest in analyzing businesses.

 My investing style has evolved from being a pure Benjamin Graham style investor towards Moat investor to now having a business analyst mindset while also catering thoughts towards how the market perceives the company.